Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 **==read from back for review==**
 ### Big Tasks

-1. Literature reading and Survey article
-	- Group priority of the article based on citation and relevance within my scope of research
-	- Create excel sheet and organize the scope of research topic and highlight the research gaps
-	- How my idea of coding and computing will address the research gap and what is the path
-	- What are the type of articles I must read for the scope of my research
-2. Mesh devices
+1. Mesh devices
 	- Technical specification of Hardware and figure out the power
 	- Initial test with laptop
 	- Rasp pi test
 	- Pixhawk test
-3. Rasp pi + LTE Dongle
+2. Rasp pi + LTE Dongle
 	- Resolve the LTE dongle and SIM Card issue with Sebastian
 	- Dongle test with Laptop
 	- Dongle test with Rasp pi
 	- Pixhawk to QGC - via dongle
-4. VM Setup for Multi-Link simulator
+3. VM Setup for Multi-Link simulator
 	- Setup multi-link VM simulator  - what are key entities in each machine
 	- Setup  and test Sat link
 	- Setup and test Cell link